Divyasri199/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_07.md

 In this task, you will deploy the API application to the Azure Kubernetes Service cluster using the Azure Portal.

-1. From the Azure Portal, select the resource group named fabmedical-DeploymentId, and then select your Kubernetes Service Azure resource.
+1. From the Azure Portal, select the resource group named **fabmedical-[DeploymentId]**, and then select your Kubernetes Service Azure resource.

    ![In this screenshot, the resource group was previously selected and the AKS cluster is selected.](https://raw.githubusercontent.com/CloudLabs-MCW/MCW-Cloud-native-applications/fix/Hands-on%20lab/local/ex3tsk7-step1.png "Select fabmedical resource group")